PokemonGoMap/RocketMap/docs/extras/webhooks.md

 | `num_upgrades`             | The number of times that the Pokémon has been powered up |         `31` |
 | `deployment_time`          | The time at which the Pokémon was added to the gym       | `1504361277` |

-1. The trainer's level at the time that they added their Pokémon to the gym
+1. The trainer's level at the time that they added their Pokémon to the gym.

 ### `egg`